In Jan. 6 spotlight, Mike Pence navigates a tricky post-Trump path

 In 2015, Mr. Pence signed a controversial religious freedom bill that critics said permitted companies to discriminate against LGBTQ individuals.
 The bill, later rescinded, sparked corporate boycotts of Indiana that soured some donors on Mr. Pence’s social agenda and set up an unexpectedly tough rematch against Mr. Gregg.

-“A lot of people thought his time as governor was winding down,” says Andrew Downie, a politics professor at Purdue University in West Lafayette, Indiana.
+“A lot of people thought his time as governor was winding down,” says Andrew Downs, a politics professor at Purdue University in West Lafayette, Indiana.

 Then, Mr. Pence was handed an opportunity.
 In July 2016, after several other mainstream Republicans had taken a pass, Mr. Trump announced him as his running mate, reportedly praising Mr. Pence backstage as “straight from central casting.”